AdobeDocs/experience-manager-dispatcher.en/help/using/page-invalidate.md

 1. `<publishserver> 13:29:47 127.0.0.1 POST /dispatcher/invalidate.cache 200`

-## Manually Invalidating the Dispatcher Cache {#manually-invalidating-the-dispatcher-cache}
+## Manually invalidate the Dispatcher cache {#manually-invalidating-the-dispatcher-cache}

 To invalidate (or flush) the Dispatcher cache without activating a page, you can issue an HTTP request to the Dispatcher.
 For example, you can create an AEM application that enables administrators or other applications to flush the cache.